tjheckler/Helpdesk/README.md

  * Put roles into separate Table as User, HelpDesk, Technician, Admin
  * Finish Identical Program in C# That Was Started Before ACA Class

- # In the db folder is a ReadMe.txt File With Vital Information
+ # In the db Folder is a ReadMe.txt File With Vital Information

  Enjoy my Help Desk web app!